shubhamtrivedi95/UltraDistSensor/README.md

  ChangeTimeout()  This functionis used to change echo timeout of receiveing pulse
-                  by default the timeout is 20000 microseconds Please note that you will get Approximated distance from HC-SR04 module which will be having plus or minus 2% tolernace.
+                  by default the timeout is 20000 microseconds Please note that you will get Approximated distance from HC-SR04 module which will be having plus or minus 1cm or 1 inch tolernace.